-- The previous cross-agency Band 1 Round Table meeting has been repurposed to actively shape the national security science and technology requirements against the agreed priorities.
+- The previous cross-agency Band One Round Table meeting has been repurposed to actively shape the national security science and technology requirements against the agreed priorities.

 - A Publicly Funded Research Agency (PFRA) Round Table has recently been established which seeks to collaboratively utilise the broad and accomplished science and technology knowledge held within the PFRA community.

-- NSSTC has embedded Science Counsellors within both ONI and Home Affairs.
-These senior appointments assist to coordinate capability and science and technology across Home Affairs and the ten National Intelligence Community agencies.
+- NSSTC has embedded Science Counsellors within other Government departments.
+These senior appointments assist to coordinate capability and science and technology across Home Affairs and National Intelligence Community agencies.